Overcoat/Overcoat/README.md

 If you don't have CocoaPods installed or integrated into your project, you can learn how to do so [here](http://cocoapods.org).

+If you are upgraded from Overcoat 2.x, check [the migration note]( https://github.com/Overcoat/Overcoat/blob/master/CHANGELOG.md#migrate-from-2x)

 #### NOTE